Money Saving Tips and Tips for Frugal Living

 - Insulate your home.
 The initial investment will pay off in savings on heating and cooling.

 - Don’t procrastinate on repairing dripping faucets.
-It is estimated that even one drop per second can waste as much as 48 gallons of water per week.
+It is estimated that even one drop per second can waste as much as 48 gallons of water per week (an average leak wastes 27 gallons of water per day).
 That is money going down the drain.

 - Fill a bottle with water and place it in the toilet water tank.
 It will save you a little bit with every flush and over time it will add up to significant savings.